Skip to content

 Setup Custom SMTP

-If you have an existing email infrastructure, you can use custom SMTP settings to send notifications.
-This guide covers setting up SMTP with Qivra Form Builder.
+If you have an existing email infrastructure, you can use custom SMTP settings to send form notifications.
+This guide covers setting up SMTP with the Form Builder app.

 SMTP (Simple Mail Transfer Protocol) is the standard protocol for sending emails.
 Using custom SMTP allows you to: